samgohel/Node-Docker-Demo/Task.md

 12.Add ENV Variable
 13.Create ENV File To Use Use ENV
-14.Create Docker Compose So We don't have to Write All Command
+14.Create Docker Compose So We don't have to Write All Command 15.Create Dev And Prod Docker Compose File For Different Env 16.Configure To Switch Between Different Env In Compose File 17.Add Compose Files into Docker Ignore
+18.We Can Use If Condition TO Run Npm In Production Mode Or Dev Mode Depending On Compose File
+19. Set Args And ENV In Docker-Compose

 Docker File